What is Laser Eye Surgery Used For?

 There are many different lasers, used for many different eye treatments for many different eye conditions.
 The following is a list of the most common types of laser eye surgery treatment options that are performed on an outpatient basis here at Central Florida Eye Institute in Ocala FL.
 Contact us today to learn more or to schedule an appointment.

-Retinal holes or tears
+Retinal Holes or Tears

 If the retina tears, it can separate from the back of the eye.
 This is called retinal detachment and can cause loss of vision.
 Symptoms of retinal tears include: sudden flashes or light or floaters (specks) in your vision.

-Most retinal tears can be treated with laser surgery if they are found before the retina detaches.
+Most retinal tears can be treated with laser eye surgery if they are found before the retina detaches.
 The laser helps bond the retina to the wall of the eye, preventing a retinal detachment.

 New technology brings us new treatment daily.
 One such treatment is Visudyne; a light-activated drug used in a procedure called ocular photodynamic therapy (PPT).
 OPT is a novel technology that involves the infusion of a photoactive drug, followed by a laser administered light that activates the drug and allows for treatment of the diseased tissue.
-Recent clinical studies have demonstrated that photodynamic therapy can treat ophthalmic diseases characterized by neovascularrization such as Age-Related Macular Degeneration.
-This treatment is rarely used anymore thanks to continued developing technology.
+Recent clinical studies have demonstrated that photodynamic therapy can treat ophthalmic diseases characterized by neovascularization such as Age-Related Macular Degeneration.
+This treatment is rarely used any more thanks to continually developing technology.

 Laser eye surgery may be used as a 1st line of treatment for patients who may have difficulties with eye drops, such as those with memory problems, arthritic hands or interaction issues with other medications.
 Each treatment plan is different.
 Dr. Croley will discuss your options for treatment.